I am writing in a cafe, the wonderful BAG - Bakery Art Gallery in Bordeaux France.

 I am typing on my Macbook which rests, as always, on the Mondrian-inspired laptop stand that I designed and 3D printed.

-There are many benefits to a laptop stand and I couldn't do without:
+There are many benefits to a laptop stand and I couldn't work without anymore:

 it raises the screen to a level more comfortable for my eyes